Teo44/OpenRoutePlanner/documentation/testing.md

 to have taken 5 seconds.

 We can see how IDA*'s performance gets better the denser the graph, probably because less iterations are needed to find a path.
-IDA* and Dijkstra's on the other hand slow down in the denser graphs with more arcs to examine per node.
+Dijkstra's on the other hand slow down in the denser graphs with more arcs to examine per node.